Glatzli/model_comparison_codes/README.md

-- timeseries of depth of CAP? how to define? inversion? pot temp increase w height? need to define a threshold -> paper: defined a threshhold for a stable layer => works only for a CBL! plot then height below threshold over full domain -> just use level below threshold consistent for all models => be careful in the interpretation (f.e.
+- timeseries of depth of CAP? how to define? inversion? pot temp increase w height? need to define a threshold -> paper: defined a threshhold for a stable layer => works only for a CBL!
+  	I have no clue how I should define smth for the vertical profiles, cause AROME, UM & WRF are pretty smoothly increasing in pot temp. with height, there's no significant change in height...

+  	plot then height below threshold over full domain -> just use level below threshold consistent for all models => be careful in the interpretation (f.e.
 10 m difference - but model level distance is for 1 model 10m and for the other 20m => probably no difference!) probably ppl look most on temp inversion because it's what we measure the longest...

+- 2nd research goal:
+  	plot sensible heat flux over full domain for AROME & WRF

 Points: